15 Jul How to stay sane doing transformation work

 We chatted about what he could do to design his work (and career) to be always moving in the direction of climate change in general.
 And with that broader context, it became clear that there are unlimited opportunities and future projects for him to explore.
 It also gave him something tangible for him to plan around.

 Whether or not his current work survives politics and myopia, he can consciously and proactively sync his work with his passion.
 It’s a long game.
-And this bigger arc makes any work much more inspiring.
+And this bigger arc makes any work more personal and inspiring.

 * * *

-Carolyn coaches transformation leaders at all levels to stay sane in the midst of constant change.
+Carolyn helps people stay sane in the midst of constant change.